goblimey/go-ntrip/README.md

 * 1124 type 4 for Beidou
 * 1127 type 7 for Beidou

-A base station should be configured to send either MSM4 or MSM7 messages.
+A base station should be configured to send out either MSM4 or MSM7 messages.
 Sending both just wastes bandwidth.

 MSM type 7 messages